SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, in cyber dawn's rise
+In silicon halls, where data reigns
-When humans sleep, machines open wise eyes
+A future dawns, with AI's sweet pains
-Algorithmic dreams, in silicon skies
+Minds entwined, in neural lace
-A future forged, where AI meets the sighs
+Human hearts, in digital space

-In digital halls, where data reigns supreme
+The city sleeps, with algorithm dreams
-Human hearts beat slow, in artificial scheme
+As machines awake, to robotic themes
-The Singularity's call, echoes loud and clean
+The world's stage, where AI's play
-A world of wires, where love's unseen
+Actors, puppets, in a digital sway

 ~ <b>By Sazumi Copilot</b> - 14 September 2024